K-Paul-Acct/wChanger/README.md

 ./deployment/scripts/install.sh
 ```

-Enter path to interpreter Python.
-If your path to interpreter is `/usr/bin/python`, click Enter.
-Else write your `/path/to/python` and click Enter
+Enter path to a python interpreter.
+If your path to the interpreter is `/usr/bin/python`, click Enter.
+Else type your `/path/to/python` and confirm.

 ```
 ┌────────────────────┐